mattabruzzeseott/Data_Analyst_Portfolio/README.md

 ## About Me

-I am a recent Applied Mathematics graduate with a passion for data analysis and solving complex problems.
-I have a technical background and hold a Bachelor of Science (B.S.) degree from Stony Brook University, with a major in Applied Mathematics and Statistics, and a concentration in Data Analytics.
-I have a strong understanding of statistical analysis, data visualization, and programming languages such as Python, R, and SQL.
-With my proficiency in data cleaning, wrangling, exploration, and visualization, my goal is to turn raw data into actionable insights that drive business decisions.
+Experienced Data Analyst with a solid foundation in Applied Mathematics and Statistics.
+Proficient in data visualization, statistical analysis, and database development/management.
+Meticulous attention to detail with a proven track record of delivering insightful findings and recommendations.
+Adept at transforming complex data into actionable insights to inform business decisions.

 ## Table of Contents